I Bought a Flat Guitar Tutor

-"I Bought a Flat Guitar Tutor" is a song by the British rock band 10cc appearing on their fifth studio album, Deceptive Bends (1977).
+"I Bought a Flat Guitar Tutor" is a song by the English rock band 10cc appearing on their fifth studio album, Deceptive Bends (1977).

 The song is quite short and often thought of as a novelty piece amongst fans.
 The lyrics to the song are all puns for musical terminology.
 Whenever Eric Stewart sings the name of a chord, that chord is played as part of the music to the song.
 The chart below attempts to explain this idea.